mjanuario/evolved/README.md

 hypothesis testing, visualization) datasets associated with key questions in evolutionary biology.

-## Installing EvolVEd
+## Installing evolved

-The EvolVEd package is available in two versions:
+The evolved package is available in two versions:

 ### Stable Version: